 The interclavicle was

 kite-shaped with a broad separation between the clavicles.
 The cleithrum was very slender.
 The manus was preserved as a jumble.
-The present reconstruction differs slightly from that of Ruta and Clack (2006).
 Tiny claws first appear.